aozaki-kuro/archive-guide/Advanced/server.md

-## 📖 The reason I'm using a server
+## 📖 The Reason for Using a Server

 Virtual servers are running in server rooms with a way more stable condition and usually faster Internet connection speed.
 You can also run the job and forget about it / prevent the job being interupted by your own expected moves.